007TH DAY OF CHRISTMAS

 “Wrong, again!”
 Aunt Willie cheers.

-“Maybe everything wouldn’t look like Baby Jesus if I weren’t so busy praying Aunt Vee would hurry up and put supper on the table.
+“Maybe everything wouldn’t look like Baby Jesus if I weren’t so busy praying Vee would hurry up and put supper on the table.
 I’m starving.”

 “We’re all hungry,” says Uncle King.
 “But I think we can all agree Baby Jesus needs a nap.”